david-kavenga/david-kavenga.github.io/README.md

 ---
 ### Learning Plan
+How I intend to operate within the context of the Dev Academy Foundations and Bootcamp Programme.
+Negotiated with peers and facillitators.

 ---
 ### CSS: Positioning
+A tutorial on using various positioning types in CSS and how to manipulate elements with them.

 ---
 ### Emotional Intelligence
+A short study on EQ and small reflection of how it impacts my learning at EDA

 Further reading:
   - [What you need to know](https://www.healthline.com/health/mental-health/time-for-some-self-reflection#Tips-for-self-reflection)
   - [Emotional Intelligence in Leadership](https://www.mindtools.com/pages/article/newLDR_45.htm)